cultab/dotfiles/README.md

-My dotfiles, use at your own risk.
+my dotfiles, use at your own risk~

 # usage